Data analytics: Everyone’s talking about it, but what exactly is it?

 So what does this mean in terms of career prospects?
 At the time of writing, a search for data analyst jobs on indeed.com turns up 20,000 vacancies in the United States alone.
 And we can expect this figure to rise: according to a report published by the World Economic Forum, data analysts will be one of the most in-demand professionals in 2020 and beyond.

 If you’re considering a career in data analytics, there has never been a better time.
 As the market grows and businesses face a significant skills shortage, data analysts will increasingly benefit from high demand, a rich variety of opportunities, and competitive compensation.
+For more industry insights, check out this round-up of must-read quotes about data.

 11. Key takeaways and further reading